Religion in Lahore: Lahore District

+Lahore City

 Religious heritage

-According to a Hindu legend, Lahore was once named Lavapura, after Lava, son of Lord Rama, Hindu God from Ramayana as one of etymological theory of Lahore.
+Hindu legends mention Lahore was once named Lavapura, after Lava, son of Lord Rama, Hindu God from Ramayana as one of etymological theory of Lahore.
 A vacant temple, the Lava Temple, dedicated to this figure is contained inside the Lahore Fort.

-The first Persian text on Sufism was written, by Shaykh Abul Hasan 'Ali Hujwiri, in Lahore which became a major source for early Sufi thought and practice.
-Hujwiri's tomb in Lahore is one of the major Sufi shrines in the subcontinent.
+The first Persian text on Sufism was written, by Hazrat Data Ganj Bakhsh Shaykh Abul Hasan 'Ali Hujwiri R.A. in Lahore which became a major source for early Sufi thought and practice.
+Hazrat e Hujwiri R.A's tomb in Lahore is one of the major Sufi shrines in the subcontinent.
 Several other leading Sufi saints are buried in Lahore.
 These Sufi shrines have contributed to making Lahore an important place of pilgrimage.
 During the Mughal era, several impressive buildings including mosques were constructed, contributing to the city's rich Mughal heritage.

-The city is also of significant importance to the Sikhs of Punjab region who call it Lahore-Sharif.
-Some of Sikhism's holiest sites are situated inside Lahore.
+The city is also of importance to Sikhs as some Sikh sites such as the Samadhi of Ranjit Singh are situated inside Lahore.